ska-sa/spead2/doc/tut-8-recv-memory-pool.rst

 We can't do anything about the caching problem [#cache-size-heaps]_, but we can rewrite our code to avoid doing memory allocation on every iteration.
-We'll do that by re-using our state class, but instead of creating a new one each iteration, we'll keep a pool of two of them and alternate between them (so-called "double-buffering").
+We'll do that by re-using our state class, but instead of creating a new one each iteration, we'll keep a pool of two and alternate between them (so-called "double-buffering").

 In general when we start to fill in the data for a heap we need to make sure